 Netiquette, network etiquette, is the social code of the internet because the internet is a network and etiquette is a social code.
 Therefore, Like Netiquette is the social code of Likes because they are internet affirmations and netiquette is the social code of the internet.

 According to Mecury News, Ticketmaster, event promoters sell more tickets when they post an event to their friends news feeds.
 Their Friends “Like” to hear about upcoming events and spend more money when they do.
 When a friend “Likes” something it means that you may “Like” it too.
 That is what peer pressure is all about, fitting in with your friends.

-The foundation of the like philosophy is that if your friend likes something you probably will too.
+The foundation of the philosophy is that if your friend likes something you probably will too.
 This principle is social not scientific.
-Trending topics on Twitter are a great example of the principle of like.
+Trending topics on Twitter are a great example of the principle.
 Followers Retweet micro-blogs to start a trend.

-A Like is a way to display good netiquette.
-The Like button is a vehicle for being nice and respectful on the web.
+A way to display good netiquette.
+The button is a vehicle for being nice and respectful on the web.

-Everybody enjoys a compliment and that is what a Like is, a compliment.
+Everybody enjoys a compliment and that is what it is, a compliment.
 It has made its way into popular culture and will soon be defined in the dictionary.

 The button is fun and easy, that’s why it is part of our culture.
 According to an article in Forbes, 20% of people studied would click the button, while only 13% would write a comment.

 The button was created by Facebook and introduced April 21, 2010 at the F8 Developers Conference in San Francisco.
 Since it was created it has grown.
 There are over 2.5 million buttons on websites.